Mokona/python-p4lib/README.txt

 Change Log
 ----------

+### v0.9.6b

+- Arguments designing switches now take boolean and no more 0/1 int values.
+  This is a breaking change if you used 0/1 int values, as the command won't take them.
+If you already used boolean values, leaning on the fact that True/False are converted to 1/0, then you're safe.

 ### v0.9.5
 - Fix a problem identified by "j w" where `p4.edit(<path>, change=123)` would fail if the path was already